awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-codebuild-devicefarm.md

    1. In **Artifact location**, do one of the following:

-      1. Choose **Default location** to use the default artifact store, such as the Amazon S3 artifact bucket designated as the default, for your pipeline in the region you have selected for your pipeline\.
+      1. Choose **Default location** to use the default artifact store, such as the S3 artifact bucket designated as the default, for your pipeline in the region you have selected for your pipeline\.

-      1. Choose **Custom location** if you already have an existing artifact store you have created, such as an Amazon S3 artifact bucket, in the same region as your pipeline\.
+      1. Choose **Custom location** if you already have an existing artifact store you have created, such as an S3 artifact bucket, in the same Region as your pipeline\.
 **Note**
 This is not the source bucket for your source code\.
 This is the artifact store for your pipeline\.
 A separate artifact store, such as an S3 bucket, is required for each pipeline\.
 When you create or edit a pipeline, you must have an artifact bucket in the pipeline Region and one artifact bucket per AWS Region where you are running an action\.
 For more information, see [Input and Output Artifacts](welcome-introducing-artifacts.md) and [CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.